.VOI Recorder

-.VOI Recorder is an audio file format conversion utility that converts IBM's proprietary "Sub-Banded Code" audio files to and from Microsoft Windows standard WAV file format.
+.VOI Recorder is an audio file format conversion utility that converts IBM's proprietary "Sub-Banded Code" audio files to and from standard WAV file format.
 Sub-Banded Code .VOI format files are used by Mwave telephony applications to store incoming telephone messages and outgoing greetings used by Telephone Answering Machine (TAM) applications.
 Before .VOI Recorder, there was no way to convert these files to/from WAV format.

 With .VOI Recorder you can create a greeting in a WAV file, and edit it to your heart's content using one of the many popular WAV file editors available as Free/Shareware.
 The resulting WAV file can then be converted to .VOI format and used as the greeting for your TAM application.